alephium/www/src/content/blog/First-Zealy-Sprint-Ends-3c85aef9ed13/index.md

 The Top 10 winners will receive 200 ALPH each.
 The next 20 winners will receive 50 ALPH each.
 All of them will be contacted by email to complete the mandatory rewards agreement.
 Keep an eye on your inbox!
 Here are the winners:

-- <span id="3cb2">TOP 10: strvzt.eth, jimboarr.eth, I’m xie, andigokil, ofordile, Qira, roberto1516, DON T 笨､, VNGNZ, and dhatboi.</span>
+- TOP 10: strvzt.eth, jimboarr.eth, I’m xie, andigokil, ofordile, Qira, roberto1516, DON T 笨､, VNGNZ, and dhatboi.
-- <span id="87ba">NEXT 20: joelchido, ohang, NilGir, Antu_xyz, Diamanté, Phenom99, Yorubahoekage, tenma_mei, zey_zey, Sibeliphant, Ebublaq, Jubayr, Sami♧, KHAID, Youngc, Okeruru, ADIBOYYY, Ele03, Siam07, and Churchill7508</span>
+- NEXT 20: joelchido, ohang, NilGir, Antu_xyz, Diamanté, Phenom99, Yorubahoekage, tenma_mei, zey_zey, Sibeliphant, Ebublaq, Jubayr, Sami♧, KHAID, Youngc, Okeruru, ADIBOYYY, Ele03, Siam07, and Churchill7508

 Join us in thanking the <a href="https://twitter.com/Blockflow_DAO" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/Blockflow_DAO" rel="noopener" target="_blank">BlockFlow Alliance DAO</a> as half of the rewards come from them!